 The real estate market in Penang presents one of the least affordable scenarios in the country, a predicament born out of limited land resources and an abundance of high-income workers stemming from the numerous manufacturing multinationals based here.
 Foreign investors are particularly attracted to beachfront condos and houses along the scenic coastal areas of Batu Ferringhi and Gurney Drive.

 The following shows the residential property transactions in Penang over the last few years:

-In order to curb property speculation, however Penang has one of the least foreigner-friendly real estate investment policies by the state government.
-There is a minimum price of RM1 million for high-rise residential properties and up to RM2 millions for landed residential properties when purchased by foreigners.
+However, to restrain property speculation, Penang's state government has implemented one of the least foreigner-friendly real estate investment policies.
+The minimum purchase price for high-rise residential properties is set at RM1 million and escalates to RM2 million for landed residential properties when acquired by foreign nationals.

 Over time, Penang has transformed into a prominent tourist destination, magnetising visitors much like sugar attracts ants.
 This influx, combined with one of the highest population densities in the country, has resulted in a significant issue: traffic congestion.
 This problem intensifies during peak tourist seasons and before and after standard working hours.
 To mitigate this, the Penang Transport Master Plan (PTMP), costing approximately RM46 billion, was introduced.
 The initial phase of this ambitious project, encompassing the Pan Island Link 1 (PIL 1) highway, the Bayan Lepas Light Rail Transit (LRT), and several major highways, was approved in November 2018.
 This initiative is expected to boost property prices on the mainland, further reshaping the economic landscape of Penang.